jborean93/packer-windoze/README.md

 `man_packer_setup_host_type` will be created and it will contain the following files;

-* `Autounattend.xml`: The answer file used by Windows during the initial install
+* `iso/Autounattend.xml`: The answer file used by Windows during the initial install
-* `bootstrap.ps1`: A PowerShell script that is run after the initial install to configure the host required by Ansible
+* `iso/bootstrap.ps1`: A PowerShell script that is run after the initial install to configure the host required by Ansible
 * `hosts.ini`: An Ansible inventory file containing the info required by Ansible during the provisioning phase
 * `packer.json`: The Packer definition file the contains all the info that Packer needs to build the image
+* `secondary.iso`: The secondary ISO file used to store the `Autounattend.xml`, `bootstrap.ps1`, and other files used in that process
+* `get-vm-ip.ps1`: Used by the Hyper-V builder to get the VM's IP Address and configure the Ansible inventory with that value

 #### Mandatory Variables